USS Comstock (LSD-19)

 It is well documented that numerous U.S. Navy ships were constructed with asbestos.
 From about the 1930s through the 1970s ships in many industries, including the military, were made with asbestos because of this mineral’s ability to add fireproofing, strength, and insulation without a lot of extra weight.
 It was also desirable because of low cost, abundance, and flexibility.

 Hundreds of components of ships like the Comstock are known to have contained asbestos, from the smallest gaskets to entire lengths of pipe insulation.
-The boilers and turbines, which generated so much heat, were areas of the ship that contained a lot of asbestos, while the pipes insulated with the material ran through all parts of the ships, including the mess and sleeping quarters.
+The boilers and turbines, which generated so much heat, contained a lot of asbestos, while the pipes insulated with the material ran through all parts of the ships, including the mess and sleeping quarters.

 Asbestos was also found in firefighting gear, gunner’s protective equipment, like gloves, ropes, deck matting, spray insulation, gaskets, valves, seals, and many other components and parts, both large and small.
 These uses of asbestos proved to be a risk for the men who served on the Comstock, causing exposure, and in some veterans, real asbestos illnesses later in life.